gemrb/gemrb.github.io/Install.md

 You will need one of the original Infinity Engine games or **the free [BG II demo](https://duckduckgo.com/?q=bg2+demo).** If you're not using Windows, here are [some ideas](Installing-games.md) on how to complete the install.
-GemRB comes with its own demo, but it is trivial.
+GemRB comes with its own demo, but it is tiny.

 Due to low interest, GemRB does [not support the EE versions](https://github.com/gemrb/gemrb/issues/164) of the games, though there has always been considerable feature overlap.